Skip to content

 OSA works to facilitate open and honest communication between students and the University by providing free and confidential peer support advice and assistance to any student, student organization, or student group involved in a dispute with the University or any other entity within the University community.
 In addition, the OSA promotes students’ rights as well as work to change and challenge policies of the University on behalf of the students of UCSB.

-Our caseworkers work with students on an one-on-one basis to work through their cases and ensure that they are in the best position to represent themselves.
-Our Community Organizers work in a proactive manner to carry out projects and policy changes from trends they see on the casework level.
+Our Internal Caseworkers work with students on an one-on-one basis to work through their cases and ensure that they are in the best position to represent themselves.

 What is the difference between Legal Resource Center and the Office of the Student Advocate?

 The Legal Resource Center (LRC) offers legal counseling services on any issue or concern in which legal education would be helpful, unless it involves the university or another UCSB student.
-They offer legal advice, education, information and/or referrals , and can assist you in identifying and resolving your legal problems.OSA covers the flip side of that where the LRC does not have jurisdiction–disputes and conflicts involving the university or another UCSB student.
+The LRC offers legal advice, education, information and/or referrals , and can assist you in identifying and resolving your legal problems.OSA covers the flip side of that where the LRC does not have jurisdiction–disputes and conflicts involving the university or another UCSB student.
 While some cases do overlap, most situations will involve the assistance of one or the other.

 What is the difference between OSA and Ombuds?